nixops/NoBoundaries/README.md

 # TODO
-1. Adding miner instructions, this was dropped as in a case of extreme scenarios we may need to just transmit various communications of life. (this is working now, but needs to be simplified).
+1. Adding miner instructions, this was dropped as in a case of extreme scenarios we may need to just transmit various communications of life. (testing installer).
 2. One button install, at this time about 85% reliable.
 Still addressing issues
-3. Adding a wallet icon and link into the admin console.
+3. Adding a wallet icon and link into the admin console. (in testing)
 4. Provide build root instructions for cross compiling.
 5. GPG support is being added and rust.

 # Notes